-Valle de Cocora is the home of Colombia’s national tree and symbol, the wax palm.
-This tall tree dots the landscape of this extension to Parque Nacional Natural Los Nevados, which is a popular day trip from nearby Salento.
+The magical Valle de Cocora is the home of Colombia’s national tree and symbol, the wax palm.
+This tall endangered palm dots the landscape of this extension to Parque Nacional Natural Los Nevados, which is a popular day trip from nearby Salento.

 It’s possible to get to Valle de Cocora by jeep or taxi from the main plaza in Salento.
-Jeeps leave from the plaza and cost COP$3,600 per person at the time of writing.
+Jeeps leave from the plaza and costs just under COP$4,000 per person (as of April 2017).
 The ride takes about a half hour.
 Jeeps will come back to Salento when they fill up.

 It’s also possible to go by horse.
-We met Hernando Gonzales at the end of Carrera 6 in Salento, just a block down from the plaza.
+We met Hernando Gonzales at the end of Calle Real in Salento, just a block down from the plaza.
 He charged COP$40,000 for each horse.
 The price is the same for one way or round trip.
 We were able to choose the departure time.
-Hernando also hired horses for tours within Valle de Cocora.
+Hernando also hires horses for tours within Valle de Cocora.

 Hernando met us at our hotel at 10am.
 We walked down to the hostel where he keeps the horses and met our guide for the day, Juan.
 My horse was named Mono (Monkey).
 Marisol had Violetta.
 Both were excellent horses.
 Mono was very competitive and loved to be in the lead.
 If he heard the other horses catching up behind him, he started to run a little faster.
 He was also very smart and knew his way through town.
 I didn’t have to guide him down the roads at all which was amazing.
 He knew exactly where to turn and even stopped at the crossroads to look out for cars!

 The ride took about two hours and went through some beautiful landscapes.
 The road followed the path of the Río Quindío for the most part.
 There was a lot of traffic but the horses handled it well and stuck to the right of the road.